 COVID-19 Reopening Matrix

-• Quarantine and COVID-19 Testing: Individuals entering Mexico may be subject to entry and health requirements imposed by airlines or specific ports of entry, such as temperature checks, mandatory use of masks, social distancing and recommended self-quarantine.
+• There are no testing or quarantine requirements imposed by the government of Mexico.
+However, individuals entering Mexico may be subject to entry and health requirements imposed by airlines or specific ports of entry, such as proof of COVID-19 vaccination, temperature checks, mandatory use of masks, social distancing, and recommended self-quarantine.

 • Delays should be expected for all immigration-related processes due to measures implemented by the INM in all its branches, such as reduced staff, limited number of applications allowed per day, and limited number of in-person registration slots per day.